8 Best Bear Canisters

 Some of the most beautiful parts of the North American wilderness are located smack dab in the middle of bear country.
 As any hiker knows, bears will try to get into just about any kind of food and can become aggressive on contact with humans.
 In the past you could use a counterbalanced bear bag to keep your food safe but that no longer works.
 Now you need a solid bear canister that prevents them from accessing your food.
 Today we’ll be reviewing some of the best bear canisters on the market to help you find the best option for your hikes.

-Best Bear Canisters
+Best Bear Canister Reviews

 Bear canisters have been around for decades but have only recently become a hiking essential.
 They seal up tight to keep bears away from food, toiletries, and other items that might attract them.